About Politics in Action

 We love to collaborate.
 We are a small organisation and the impact of our work is amplified by working with others who share our values.
 We work with some amazing schools, youth work partners and youth led initiatives.

-We believe that everyone must be treated with kindness and respect.
+We believe that everyone should be treated with kindness and respect.
 It's fine to disagree and debate, but we want to do so in a way that is respectful and that encourages listening and growth.

 Fun